fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

 Score Display
 ^^^^^^^^^^^^^

 In brief, the Score Display question type is essentially what it says, a score display.
-The question type can be used primarily for either tallying a score in an online quiz, or for calculating of financials.
+The question type can be used primarily for either tallying a score in an online quiz, or for calculating of financial.
 A Score Display comes into good use when the Score for each variable or choice in, say, a Multiple Choice question has a value.

 .. figure:: ../../resources/editor/score_display.png
 	:align: center